 The best way to get backlinks is to create content worth linking to.
 That means writing well-researched, compelling blog posts about topics your audience cares about.
 And creating visual assets people want to share like images and infographics.

 For example, Brian Dean from Backlinko published one of the largest Google ranking factor studies in April 2020.
-As of November 2023, the article had around 18.9k backlinks.
+Years later, the article had nearly 19,000 backlinks.
 Most of these links came from people citing a statistic from the study.

 The cost of SEO for cybersecurity depends on the project terms and length.
 For instance, for monthly contracts, you can expect to spend $3,000 to $10,000.